ChatPose: Chatting about 3D Human Pose: Training Data Details

-\subsection{Training Data Details}
+\section{Training Data Details}

-As described in the Methods (Sec.~\ref{sec:method}), we construct question and answer pairs to finetune a multi-modal LLM; specifically we use text-to-SMPL pose and image-to-SMPL pose pairs.
+As described in the Method, we construct question and answer pairs to finetune a multi-modal LLM; specifically we use text-to-SMPL pose and image-to-SMPL pose pairs.
 Details of the question list are illustrated in Table \ref{tab:training_data_posescript} and Table \ref{tab:training_data_hmr}, while example answers are shown in Table \ref{tab:training_data_answer}.

-\subsection{Benchmark Details}
+\section{Benchmark Details}

 We introduce two benchmarks, speculative pose generation (SPG) and reasoning-based pose estimation (RPE), to evaluate the performance on reasoning about human poses.